datalad-handbook/book/docs/basics/101-128-summary.rst

   and which are stored in Git.

-- DataLads ``run-procedure``\s offer an easy and fast alternative to DIY configurations of the dataset.
-You can apply them already at creation of a dataset with ``datalad create -c <procedure>``, or execute them later with a :command:`datalad run-procedure` command.
+- DataLads ``run-procedure``\s offer an easy and fast alternative to DIY configurations, structuring, or processing of the dataset.
+  They can be applied already at creation of a dataset with ``datalad create -c <procedure>``, or executed later with a :command:`datalad run-procedure` command.

 Now what can I do with it?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^